mpounsett/3-DNS-Protocol/DNS3-RR-Protocol.md

 REST-based [@!RFC6690] protocol which can be used to establish DNSSEC initial trust (to enable or bootstrap DNSSEC), and to trigger maintenance of DS records.

+Note that, while the protocol's intent is to enable a third party DNS operator to update a Registrant's zone(s) on the Registrant's behalf, it has the beneficial side-effect of enabling a Registrant who manages their own DNS to automate their operations, should they wish to do so.

 # Notional Conventions